logchange/logchange/README.md

 ### Versions summaries

-During release `version-summary.md` is created, it is a file that caontaines current version changelog entries.
+During release `version-summary.md` is created, it is a file that contains current version changelog entries.
 You can see example [**here**](https://github.com/logchange/logchange/blob/main/changelog/v0.4.0/version-summary.md).

+This feature is really useful during creating releases on GitHub or GitLab, you can just attach the content of this file as release notes.

 ### Archives

-If your project already containes some `CHANGELOG.md` you don't have to rewrite it to `yml`.
+If your project already contains some `CHANGELOG.md` you don't have to rewrite it to `yml`.
 Only what have to do is to move it to `changelog` directory and rename it to `archive.md` or `archiveXXXX.md` where XXXX is anything you want f.e. -2.0.0

 ## TODO: